Statutory and non-statutory plan amendments

 Once submitted:

 If Council agrees to the proposal, the amending bylaw is adopted.
-If Council sees no merit in the decision, it will defeat the adoption of the bylaw; this decision is final and not subject to appeal.
+If Council does not support the proposal, the bylaw is not adopted and the decision is final and not subject to appeal.